FREE SHIPPING FOR ORDERS OVER $150

 Reishi Mushroom Research

-Studies have shown that Reishi mushrooms can protect the liver from damage caused by toxins, reduce inflammation, and enhance liver function.
-One study found that Reishi extract significantly reduced liver fibrosis in rats, indicating its potential to protect against chronic liver disease.
+Preclinical studies have shown that Reishi mushrooms may help protect the liver from damage caused by toxins, reduce inflammation, and support liver function.
+One animal study found that Reishi extract significantly reduced liver fibrosis in rats, indicating its potential to protect against chronic liver disease.
+Human clinical trials are needed to confirm these findings.

 Chaga Mushroom Research

-Research on Chaga mushrooms has demonstrated their potent antioxidant properties, which can help protect the liver from oxidative stress.
-A study found that Chaga extract reduced oxidative damage in liver cells, suggesting its potential for liver health and detoxification.
+Research on Chaga mushrooms has demonstrated their potent antioxidant properties, which may help protect the liver from oxidative stress.
+A laboratory study found that Chaga extract reduced oxidative damage in liver cells, suggesting its potential for liver health support.

 Turkey Tail Mushroom Research

-Turkey Tail mushrooms have been shown to enhance immune function and support liver health.
-A study found that polysaccharopeptides from Turkey Tail improved liver function in mice with chemically-induced liver damage, highlighting their hepatoprotective properties.
+Turkey Tail mushrooms have been studied for their ability to enhance immune function.
+An animal study found that polysaccharopeptides from Turkey Tail improved liver function in mice with chemically-induced liver damage, highlighting their potential hepatoprotective properties.

 Shiitake Mushroom Research